macklinhrw/editordemo/README.md

 There is a new library out that might be a good alternative to draftjs: Slate React.
 Draftjs is no longer maintained, so this is a good alternative that also supports collaborative editing.
 I will try to use it in future projects.

+# Note on backend

+This editor was originally intended to be part of a bigger project, so there is some bootstrap in the backend as well as frontend.
+However, I won't remove it so I can use it as reference as well.

 # Use

 Clone the repo and navigate to the frontend